Long Journey in Canada

 Two-thirds past of the time in Canada

 I was studying English and Spanish in the class, and also French.
 So I was able to have a little conversation with a bunch of people.
 I found new perspectives with the curiosity for language learning.
 In the process of learning them, I could see the cultural background behind languages and how they express their thoughts.
-I met two best friends Quentin and Yuita from France and Japan.
-I solidly determined not to make Japanese friends but I did, we basically talked in English and Spanish so i’ll be fine.
+I met two best friends from France and Japan.
+I solidly determined not to make Japanese friends but I did, we basically talked in English and Spanish so would be fine.
 We three are always be together and hanging around the city, mountain, lakes, etc….
 We all workout a lot so that was fun training with them and they’re tough-heart mates that always helped me pumping my muscle.

 Overall